-rearing and have the capacity to successiany implement sensor reform strategies.
-Actions: Timeline: At its core, this school performance improvement effort must involve significant changes in teaching and learning in the classroom that cannot occur without providing teachers and principals with new instructional practices and tools - and the knowledge, safe practice, coaching, feedback, and skills to use them effectively.
+At its core, the school performance improvement effort must involve significant changes in teaching and learning in the classroom that cannot occur without providing teachers and principals with new instructional practices and tools - and the knowledge, safe practice, coaching, feedback, and skills to use them effectively.
 Accomplishing this requires a systemic and integrated approach of linking goals and strategies to assessed needs, providing professional development to build skills, including coaching, feedback, and support, and ensuring opportunities for safe and collaborative practice.

-English Language Arts scores on the GHSGT were 7.5% below the state AMO in 2009, and considering the reading levels in the content areas of social studies and science, teachers must teach reading and writing across the content areas to support student achievement.
+English Language Arts scores on the GHSGT were 12.1% below the state AMO in 2009, and considering the reading levels in the content areas of social studies and science, teachers must teach reading and writing across the content areas to support student achievement.
 Professional development for teachers in mathematics, social studies and science must provide opportunities for teachers to learn how to develop lessons that increase student engagement and provide opportunities for problemsolving.
 Additionally, teachers must learn how to link student performance data to instruction and how to construct assessments that reflect the language of the Georgia Performance Standards.